0x434D/slam_integrated_mobile_platform/README.md

 The Georeferencing function includes the main code that will be used to call all functions related with this project.
 To process the example data simply run `Georeferencing.m` and select the corresponding data when prompted.

+The following Add-Ons need to be installed:
+- Computer Vision Toolbox (by MathWorks)
+- Lidar Toolbox (by MathWorks)
+- Image Processing Toolbox (by MathWorks)
+- lasdata (by Teemu Kumpumäki)

 The main steps of the program are:
 - Loading all necessary data (see Data folder)
 - Calculating Time Offset (to connect Scan and GNSS data)